RossBurns98/swimsmart-frontend/README.md

 Phase 5 – Coach dashboard and performance summaries

-Contributing
+---

+##Contributing

 This is currently a personal project, but feedback and suggestions are welcome.
 Please open an issue to report bugs or propose features.